Information for international students for Winter 2021

 Q. I am currently in Canada and was planning to start the first term of my program but my program has been deferred to a future start date.
 Am I allowed to stay in Canada or what are my options?

 A. If you are already in Canada, you must begin your program the following semester or within 150 days of receiving the deferral notice, whichever comes first.
-However, you will not be eligible to work on/off-campus until your program starts.
+However, you are not be eligible to work on/off-campus until your program starts.

 If you are in Canada and your program start date is more than 150 calendar days from now, you may need to leave Canada.